 Couples struggling with their financial situations talk about their lack of money or their fear of not having enough money.
-Or, they completely avoid the subject of money until they have financial crises which only reinforces their problems.
-They may also blame their circumstances or other people for the fact they don’t have money.
-They could change their lack of money by talking about new ideas to create money and then joining their efforts to increase their cash flow
+Or they completely avoid the subject of money until they have financial crises which only reinforces their problems.
+They may also blame their circumstances or other people for the fact they do not have money.
+They could change their lack of money by talking about new ways to create money and then joining their efforts to increase their cash flow.

 Your entire family qualifies as a money-making team as long as you all agree on a specific and achievable goal.
 Even very small children can be taught the financial importance of teamwork.
 Learn to acknowledge their contributions by granting them special privileges or giving them a money allowance in exchange for their contribution of even five or ten cents toward your family goals.

-Many couples have told us that consistently making an extra $1,000 per month would relieve their financial stresses and would also add to their overall satisfaction in life.
-Several couples have reported back to us and told us that by working together, they ended up making more than their initial goal of $1,000 and made new friends along the way that added to the happiness in their marriage.
+Many couples have told us that making an extra $1,000 per month would relieve their financial stresses and would also add to their overall satisfaction in life.
+Several couples have reported back to us and told us that by working together, they ended up making more than their initial goal of $1,000 a month and made new friends along the way that added to the happiness in their marriage.